 A complex issue with an easy solution

-At Soul Space Design, with our hosting and maintenance plans, we can look after everything for you: our monthly hosting and software maintenance plans include standard license fees required for your website.
+At Soul Space Design, with our hosting and maintenance plans, we can look after everything for you: our monthly hosting and software maintenance plans for WordPress websites include standard license fees required for your website’s theme and applications.

 The details of website ownership are often ignored by businesses and that’s not really surprising because the issues can become complex.
 However, ownership becomes an important issue if you decide to change your website provider or hosting service.
 Then, what you own and what you do not is a critical issue that can determine just how easy that process of changing is.